OneBusAway/onebusaway-alexa/README.md

 Refer to `interaction model/utterances.txt` for the full list of spoken phrases we support.

+Our [user interface flow diagram](USER_INTERFACE_FLOW.md) also defined how you can interact with the skill.

 ## Develop ##

 The application backing the skill was designed to run in AWS.